 Making the Diagnosis

 If someone's eye is bloodshot and inflamed, they may have conjunctivitis.
-If a person has a cold and suddenly develops red eyes with little or no discomfort, it may be viral conjunctivitis.
+Conjunctivitis can have different symptoms depending on the cause.
+If a person has a cold and suddenly develops red eyes with little or no discomfort and clear eye discharge, it may be viral conjunctivitis.
+Bacterial conjunctivitis causes some eyelid swelling and thick, yellow or green eye discharge.
 If the eyes get red and itchy at the onset of pollen season, it is probably due to allergic conjunctivitis.

 A doctor or health care professional should be consulted if: